megaproes/arp-sniffer/README.md

 # arp-sniffer

 Minimal ARP sniffer written in C for Linux using raw `AF_PACKET` sockets.
-Small codebase, simple build.
 Prints ARP requests/replies from a given interface.

 ---

 ## Features

 * Captures ARP frames (EtherType `0x0806`) via `AF_PACKET`.
-* Parses request/reply and prints human-readable lines.
+* Parses requests/replies and prints in Wireshark-like style.
 * Optional promiscuous mode to see broadcasts and replies.
-* Parser covered by unit tests (cmocka).

 ---